 Night glare from LASIK due to large pupils.
 That's why the pre-LASIK evaluation is so important to ensure you're a good candidate.

 WHAT ARE THE DISADVANTAGES / RISKS OF LASIK?

 - Glare, halos around bright lights, or a haze may occur for a few months.
 A good clinical indication that you are may experience halos is you had them with your contact lenses.

 - Vision may become worse, or astigmatism may develop (usually within the first 3 months).
 If so, an enhancement procedure usually can be performed.

 - Recovery can be uncomfortable, although this is uncommon.

 These risks occur less frequently with new upgraded computer LASIK programs, the use of the Intralase laser to create the flap, and careful selection of candidates for the procedure.
 It is important to get a thorough evaluation to determine if you are a good candidate.
-We have a high success rate because we advise many (20%) patients against having LASIK for various reasons.
+We have a high success rate (almost 100%) because we advise many (as much as 20%) patients against having LASIK for various reasons.

 WHO IS A GOOD CANDIDATE FOR LASIK?

 - Those who are myopiic (nearsighted) or have an astigmatism.

 - Over 21, and no prescription changes for at least 2 years